asamy/ksm/README.md

 although there are absolutely no barriers, even extending it to be a multi-purpose thing is perfeclty fine, e.g. a sandbox, etc.

-Currently, KSM supports Windows and Linux kernels natively, and aims to support macOS by 2017, if you want to port KSM see porting guidelines down below.
+Currently, KSM runs on Windows and Linux kernels natively, and aims to support macOS by 2017, if you want to port KSM see porting guidelines down below.
 Note that the `master` branch may be unstable (bugs, unfinished features, etc.), so you might want to stick with the releases for a captured stable state.

+Unlike other hypervisors (e.g. KVM, XEN, etc.), KSM's purpose is not to run other Operating Systems, instead, KSM can be used as an extra layer of protection to the existing running OS.
+This type of virtualization is usually seen in Anti-viruses, or sandboxers or even Viruses.
+KSM also supports nesting, that means it can emulate other hardware-assisted virtualization tools (VT-x) such as KVM or itself, or so, it's however an experimental feature and is not recommended.

 ## Features